“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 I think the real mindset shift for me happened when I stopped chasing “looking good”—think, thin, trying to display abs, or at least not showing much fat—to chasing longevity and being healthy instead.
 The irony is that the moment I let go of the former and started chasing the latter, I’ve managed in my late 30s to be in the best health and shape of my life—and free from food-related anxiety.

 Now I reframe my food decisions through the lens of “Is this healthy or unhealthy?” or “Will this increase my lifespan and healthspan or will it shorten them?”
 It’s no longer a lens of “Do I deserve it or not?” or “Have I done enough exercise to justify this treat or not?”
 Becoming a healthy person has been added as part of my identity, so I no longer need to entertain these questions.
 If it helps me live better and longer, I’ll generally eat it.
-If it doesn’t, I prefer not to buy it.
+If it doesn’t, I prefer not to buy it in the first place.

 This, in a small way, is algorithmic living—it’s aligning your daily choices with your goals, values, and the things you care about.
 In my case, it hasn’t been about counting every single calorie or consulting a spreadsheet before lunch, but about installing safeguards and guiding principles that bypass all the mental back-and-forths.

-I’m clearly living a healthier and happier life as a result of applying some principles of algorithmic living—is it really a good thing to embrace algorithmic living?
+I’m clearly living a healthier life as a result of applying some principles of algorithmic living, but is it really a good thing to embrace algorithmic living?
 That brings us to Bryan Johnson’s “Blueprint”—perhaps the most famous and extreme example of algorithmic living in practice.

 It’s true the Bryan Johnson’s “Blueprint” lifestyle takes this to the extreme: many dozens of daily supplements, pre-measured vegan meals, rigorous biomarker tracking, daily exercise protocol, and a schedule that is run with the precision of a science experiment—which it is.